Freelance workers are becoming more politically active—and willing to cross party lines

 Predicting the future of work isn’t just about guessing how AI and automation will change (or eliminate) jobs.
 It’s looking at how people will get their work done.
-And according to the latest survey by Upwork, it’s going to look at lot like freelancing.
+And according to the latest survey by Upwork and Freelancers Union, it’s going to look at lot like freelancing.

 The survey of over 6,000 working adults revealed that more than one in three (35%) Americans freelanced this year.
 The freelance workforce grew from 53 million to 56.7 million, or 7%, in the past 5 years.
 Meanwhile, the U.S. workforce only grew 2% (from 103 million to 105.3 million) during that time.